shenglin-liu/plotFastStructure/README.md

 Download the R script to the working directory of your R session.
 Modify the "Parameters" section, and run it using source() function.

 # Citation
-Liu S, Ferchaud AL, Groenkjaer P, Nygaard R, Hansen MM (2017) Differences in genomic parallelism in contrasting systems of three-spine sticklebacks.
+Liu S, Ferchaud AL, Groenkjaer P, Nygaard R, Hansen MM (2017) Genomic parallelism and lack thereof: Determinants inferred from contrasting systems of three-spine sticklebacks.
 Submitted.